bbc/newslabs-newsQuery/README.md

 ### getConcept()

-If you have the definative URI for a concept you can use it's URI to request detailed information about a concept, such as it's
+If you have the definative URI for a concept you can use it's URI to request detailed information about a concept, such as a description and it's type.

-For example, you can check the "type" field to see if it's categorized as a Person, Place, Organisation, etc (you can also check for more specific types, like SoccerPlayer or Company).
+e.g. You can check the "type" field to see if it's categorized as a Person, Place, Organisation, etc (you can also check for more specific types, like SoccerPlayer or Company).

 Note that calling getConcept() explicitly on a URI may return more specific type information than is returned along with a concept in other calls, such as getArticlesByConcept().